HortonworksUniversity/Essentials/demos/hdfs/README.md

-# Ingesting Data into HDFS
+# Loading Data into HDFS

 **GOAL** - Load sample trucking data into HDFS for use by subsequent demos